17 Best Bean to Cup Coffee Machines of 2022

 Update: Sage Discount Codes!

-If you’re in the UK and you’re thinking of buying any Sage coffee makeking equipment or grinder (or any other product from Sage Appliances) you might want to drop me an email.
+If you’re in the UK and you’re thinking of buying any Sage coffee makeking tool or grinder (or any other product from Sage Appliances) you might want to drop me an email.
 Click here to join my “Brew Time” mailing list, and then email me ([email protected]) to see if I have a recent discount code to Share.
-Sage Appliances sometimes share codes with me, I can’t publish them – and there’s no point as they’re usually time-limited anyway, but they do allow me to share them with subscribers via email.
+Sage Appliances sometimes share codes with me, I can’t publish them – and there’s no point as they’re usually time-limited anyway, nevertheless they do allow me to share them with subscribers via email.

-I’m not including the Sage Barista Express in this article, or the Barista Pro, as I think without the touch screen features these machines are firmly in the home barista semi-auto traditional espresso coffee machine category.
+I’m not including the Sage Barista Express in this post, or the Barista Pro, as I think without the touch screen features these machines are firmly in the home barista semi-auto traditional espresso coffee machine category.

 Features: